-TimeWorks Mobile (the companion app) captures punches for offsite employees.
+The WorkforceHub mobile app captures punches for offsite employees.
 GPS also provides real-time oversight into the exact location of mobile workers.
-Geofencing makes it possible to restrict out-of-area punches.
+Geofencing flags out-of-bounds punches.

 Processing payroll with clean data ensures that deductions and taxes are correct.

-Payroll processing synced to TimeWorksPlus protects you from underpaying payroll taxes.
+Payroll processing synced to WorkforceHub protects you from underpaying payroll taxes.
 It also prepares you in case of an audit and provides accurate and reliable reports.

 That’s not all: